 In any emergency situation, water is an essential need and can quickly become a scarce commodity.
 On average, humans can go only three without water before they perish from dehydration.

-- For survival, each person will need a minimum of 1 gallon of drinking water per day, so make sure than several gallons of bottled water inside the trunk.
-Put them in a thermos if you can to protect from heat and temperature variations.
+For survival, each person will need a minimum of 1 gallon of drinking water per day, so make sure than several gallons of bottled water inside the trunk.

-- If you’re sourcing water from nature, keep a purification system on hand.
+If you’re sourcing water from nature, keep a purification system on hand.
 A lifestraw or a sawyer mini will be more than enough.
+You might want to include a stainless steel cup, so you can make coffee or tea.

 - Granola and energy bars are light and nutritious and will sustain you for the short term.